pavankat/big-o-in-plain-english/README.md

 This means that it's a linear graph

-For itemInList, if the length of the array is 3, **worst case** it'll take 3 iterations.
+For itemInList, if the length of the array is 3, **worst case** it'll take 3 units of work.

-Sure, in the best case it'll take 1 iteration, but Big O Notation isn't about the best case scenario, it's about the **worst case scenario**.
+Sure, in the best case it'll take 1 unit of work, but Big O Notation isn't about the best case scenario, it's about the **worst case scenario**.

 If you want to graph O(n) then you would replace the n with a x and set it equal to a y.